tensorflow/fairness-indicators/fairness_indicators/documentation/guidance.md

 *   _<span style="text-decoration:underline;">Definition:</span>_ The percentage
-    of positive data points (as labeled in the ground truth) that are _correctly_ labeled positive, or the percentage of positive data points that are _incorrectly_ labeled negative
+    of positive data points (as labeled in the ground truth) that are _correctly_ classified as positive, or the percentage of positive data points that are _incorrectly_ classified as negative
 *   _<span style="text-decoration:underline;">Relates to:</span>_ Equality of
     Opportunity (for the positive class), when equal across subgroups
 *   _<span style="text-decoration:underline;">When to use this metric:</span>_